Skip to main content

 A few things to consider:

-mysql_data:/var/lib/mysqlline, so it points to a directory on your host.
-Or, if you already have a database server, you can obviously point the container to it and remove the mysql service entirely. - Nginx - The nginx server acts as a main entrypoint for the application, it is configured to listen on port 80 and 443,
+• SQL Database - For ease of use the MySQL data is stored in a docker volume, for a more permanent setup you may adjust the mysql_data:/var/lib/mysql line so it points to a directory on your host.
+Or, if you already have a database server, you can point the container to it and remove the mysql service entirely.

 What's in the box